bartificer/programming-by-stealth/docs/pbs94.md

 Our existing code is built around the third signature, so that already works.
 The fact that we have an `if` statement that sets the details dictionary to an empty dictionary when no arguments are passed covers the first signature too.
 So the only question is, how do we add support for the second?

-As a general rule, you want to transform all signatures other than the one that expects a single dictionary into a dictionary, then write your code to process that dictionary.
-We can do that by testing the type of the arguments and building our dictionary appropriate.
-For the first signature that simply means creating an empty dictionary, for the second it means creating a dictionary that defines  `name`, and optionally also `descriptionHTML`.
+As a general rule, you want to transform all signatures (other than the one that expects a single dictionary) into a dictionary, then write your code to process that dictionary.
+We can do that by testing the type of the arguments and building our dictionary appropriately.
+For the first signature, that simply means creating an empty dictionary.
+For the second it means creating a dictionary that defines  `name`, and optionally also `descriptionHTML`.

 You can see this approach in `ImaginaryCurrency4.js`.
 Again, the class is entirely unchanged except for the constructor: